Aziz-RV/Chess/README.md

 ## About

 This is a chess program that I created in the winter of 2021.
 I am a big fan of the game and I always wanted to make the game on my own.
-This version is a basic 1v1 chess game, so you can run the game and play with one of your friend.
+This version is a basic 1v1 chess game, so you can run the game and play with one of your friends.

 I based my work on video which was really helpful for me: https://www.youtube.com/watch?v=kwQk5A26cis&t=822s.